TCCPP/wiki-articles/articles/macros.md

 # Why Should Preprocessor Macros Be Avoided?

-One of Bjarne Stroustrup's (creator of C++) design rules for C++ is:
-*"Preprocessor usage should be eliminated."*

-This should be done because macros work by simply replacing text, making them difficult to use and possibly unsafe.
+Macros work by simply replacing text, making them difficult to use and possibly unsafe.
+Almost always, C++ offers better alternatives such as function templates.
 Two common macro issues are shown below.

 <!-- inline -->